 The appearance of the new generation may be familiar, as you can see from the final prototype version pictured here.
-However, the kBox4 series has gone through a major overhaul, and for the first time it now features two different models.
+However, the kBox4 series has gone through a major overhaul, and for the first time, it now features two different models.

-The new kBox4 Pro is without doubt the best flywheel training device we have produced to date, catering to the growing demand from professional teams and athletes, successful physiotherapy clinics and top range fitness facilities.
-At the same time, we now launch the kBox4 Lite, designed to offer an entry level system for teams, clinics, gym owners, personal trainers and private users, opening up the benefits of flywheel training for completely new user segments.
+The new kBox4 Pro is without a doubt the best flywheel training device we have produced to date, catering to the growing demand from professional teams and athletes, successful physiotherapy clinics and top range fitness facilities.
+At the same time, we now launch the kBox4 Lite, designed to offer an entry-level system for teams, clinics, gym owners, personal trainers and private users, opening up the benefits of flywheel training for completely new user segments.
 Several new product features that we have worked on for a long time will be included in the kBox4 generation, as well as new and redesigned accessories.

 On top of all this, we have reviewed the pricing of the whole product line, making our total offering even more attractive.
 Furthermore, pre-orders placed now will be offered at a discount, with the first kBox4 Pro deliveries estimated for late October and the kBox4 Lite in late November.